Myxic/DummyTexts/README.md

 # DummyTexts
 ## About
  * This Libary will generate this dummy texts - “A Town Hall Is Different From Balablu, Bluehuhu, Bulabu”.
- * You also have option to define how many characters you want to generate.
+ * You also have the option to define how many characters you want to generate.
- * There are also methods that allow you count the number of letters in a sentense and number of whitespaces in a sentense.
+ * There are also methods that allow you to count the number of letters in a sentence and the number of whitespaces in a sentence.
  * Note: whitespaces are also characters.

 ## How to use
-* #### To use this library please make sure to use the word "townhall" to activate (anyother word will return an error)
+* #### To use this library please make sure to use the word "townhall" to activate (any other word will return an error)
-* #### To Generate a dummy text without specifying the number of charaters
+* #### To Generate a dummy text without specifying the number of characters
 ```
 class Program
 {